coraallensavietta/GitHubPrez/GitHub_Merges_Branches_CodeReview.md

 git push -u origin main # push all of my commits to remote
 ```

-Now, Lindsay and I can collaborate and compare our work using git diffs!
+Now, Lindsay and I can collaborate and compare our work using Git diffs!

 ### Resolving Conflicts
 First, let's say Lindsay goes in and makes changes to our readme.md file.